 and Maybe in 1935, We Did.

 L&H had gone long routes before, perhaps to better outcome than Bonnie Scotland, but this was wayward in the extreme, a romance between non-entities (William Janney and June Lang) that pushed L&H off center-stage, at least in preview versions agreed by all to need fixing.
 Here again was serving a balanced meal of genres as it was assumed a public wanted them.
-I can’t say Hal Roach was wrong because I wasn’t there in 1935 to judge, but success of Bonnie Scotland, and for that matter Mark Of The Vampire, satisfy me that these were what customers preferred.
-Where do we get off imposing our druthers on viewership of 84 years past?
+I can’t say Hal Roach was wrong because I wasn’t there in 1935 to judge, but success of Bonnie Scotland, and for that matter Mark of the Vampire, satisfy me that these were what customers preferred.
+Where do we get off imposing our druthers on viewership of ninety years and counting past?
 I can’t pretend to know what went down best with those people.
 Cue past is a foreign country that novelist L.P.
 Hartley talked about: They really did "do things differently there."
 Maybe romance was the vegetable we needed with meat that was Laurel and Hardy.
 Does this also explain why cowboys sang?
 Go to the animal shelter and you get mostly mongrels.
 Watch these old films and it’s largely the same.
 Therein may lie the struggle we have at swelling the rank of fans.
 Who will show Mark of the Vampire or Bonnie Scotland except to the already converted?
 50’s TV distributors had the right idea of shaving the L&H feature down to three (or was it four?) shorts to fit in half-hour slots plus omit sub-plotting that served its purpose in 1935, but was not needed now.
 Purists wanted Bonnie Scotland intact, so thanks to TCM-HD, DVD, streaming and the rest, we again must eat our peas as part of the Laurel-Hardy meal.
 It is a price fans will go on paying so long as there is interest in this team.

 17 Comments: